freifunk-berlin/firmware/README.md

 ```bash
 cd openwrt
 ```
-Now you can use the `quilt` commands as described in the [openwrt wiki](http://wiki.openwrt.org/doc/devel/patches).
+Now you can use the `quilt` commands as described in the [OpenWrt wiki](http://wiki.openwrt.org/doc/devel/patches).

 ##### Example: add a patch